Team & account

 Tenant & workspace

-How Prometheus isolates customers and projects.
+How prom.codes isolates customers and projects.
 Postgres row-level security under the hood.

 - Tenant — the billing account.
 One per organisation.
 Owns API keys, members, and a Postgres row-level-security identifier.